-- a) is displayed in, on or from the vehicle while it is stationary; - b) contains no words or numbers other than the name and address of an operator of the vehicle or the name under which he carried on his/her business and its address and, in either case, the name of a passenger to be carried in the vehicle; and - c) is displayed in pursuance of a prior arrangement made for the carriage of a passenger or passengers named in the sign. - ii) is an advertisement in the form of an all over the vehicle livery (excluding the windows), or displayed on the roof (apex type) or on the outside of the front doors, the form, contents and details of which have been approved in writing by the Assistant Director Community Services before such advertisement is displayed provided that in any event advertisements in respect of the undermentioned shall not be permitted: - a) Tobacco companies or tobacco product advertising - b) Alcohol or drug related advertising - c) Political advertising - d) Videos or video company advertising - e) Betting or gaming advertising - f) Sex product advertising
+- i)a) is displayed in, on or from the vehicle while it is stationary; - b) contains no words or numbers other than the name and address of an operator of the vehicle or the name under which he carried on his/her business and its address and, in either case, the name of a passenger to be carried in the vehicle; and - c) is displayed in pursuance of a prior arrangement made for the carriage of a passenger or passengers named in the sign. - ii) is an advertisement in the form of an all over the vehicle livery (excluding the windows), or displayed on the roof (apex type) or on the outside of the front doors, the form, contents and details of which have been approved in writing by the Assistant Director Community Services before such advertisement is displayed provided that in any event advertisements in respect of the undermentioned shall not be permitted: - a) Tobacco companies or tobacco product advertising - b) Alcohol or drug related advertising - c) Political advertising - d) Videos or video company advertising - e) Betting or gaming advertising - f) Sex product advertising

-The Pproprietor shall inform the Council of any conviction, formal caution, fixed penalty, absolute discharge and/or criminal charge imposed on him/her (or, if the proprietor is a company or partnership, or any of the directors or partners) during the period of the licence.
-This notification must be in writing and be made within seven days of the offence.
+The Proprietor shall within seven days disclose to the Council, in writing, details of any convictions, formal cautions or absolute discharges imposed on him/her (or, if the proprietor is a company or partnership, or any of the directors or partners) during the period of the licence.

-87. Conduct
+7. Conduct